shadow/shadow/docs/shadow_config_options.md

 Default: false
 Type: Bool

-Don't adjust the working directories of the managed processes.
+Don't adjust the working directories of the virtual processes.

 #### `experimental.use_memory_manager`